Jad Abou Ali ’26

 Mechanical Engineering

-Advisor: Alexander Slocum, Professor, Department of Mechanical Engineering
+Advisor: Alexander Slocum, Professor, Mechanical Engineering

 Sponsor: Friends of MITEI UROP